“Even so it is not the will of my Father who is in Heaven that one of these little ones should perish.”

 CEF was established over 80 years ago to challenge, train and equip Jesus’ Church to reach children with the gospel and provide outreach ministries in mission fields across the USA and around the world.

-Thousands of Gospel tract & treat bags are passed out each year to children at the Boatnik & Christmas parades, and on Halloween at downtown locations.
+Thousands of Gospel treats and tracts are passed out each year to children at the Boatnik & Christmas parades and on Halloween at downtown locations.

 Child Evangelism Fellowship Statement of Faith

 1. That “All Scripture is given by inspiration of God,” by which we understand the whole book called THE BIBLE; that it is inerrant in the original writing and that its teaching and authority are absolute, supreme and final.
 That the Holy Spirit guided the holy men of old in all that they wrote.
 2 Timothy 3:16; Deuteronomy 4:2; 2 Peter 1:21.

 2. The Godhead eternally exists in three persons – the Father, the Son and the Holy Spirit.
 These three are one God, having the same nature, attributes and perfection.
 Romans 1:20; Matthew 28:19; Deuteronomy 4:35; John 17:5.